Francis Stewart, 5th Earl of Bothwell: Forfeiture

-Bothwell was formally attainted by Act of Parliament, dated 21 July 1593.
-However, on Tuesday, 24 July, the Earl helped by Marie Ruthven, Countess of Atholl smuggled himself into Holyroodhouse and forced himself at last into the King's presence, in his bedchamber.
+Lord Bothwell was formally attainted by Act of Parliament, dated 21 July 1593.
+However, on Tuesday, 24 July, the Earl, helped by Marie Ruthven, Countess of Atholl, smuggled himself into Holyroodhouse and forced himself at last into the king's presence, in his bedchamber.
 It was said that Bothwell hid behind the tapestry or hangings until the best moment.
 Soon numerous Bothwell supporters also entered the room.
-The Provost of Edinburgh, Alexander Home of North Berwick came to the palace to help, but the king said things were fine.
+The Provost of Edinburgh, Alexander Home of North Berwick, came to the palace to help, but the king said things were fine.
 The king accepted Bothwell's protestations of loyalty and an agreement for his pardon was reached.
-(It received the Royal, and other signatures on 14 August).
+(It received the Royal and other signatures on 14 August).
 So, just five days after his forfeiture, Bothwell and his accomplices received a blanket Act of Remission and Condonation.

 Bothwell rode to Durham on 2 August 1593, meeting Sir William Reed at Berwick-upon-Tweed on the way.
-He spoke to the Dean of Durham, Tobias Matthew, and described his recent adventure in Holyrood House.
+He spoke to the Dean of Durham, Tobias Matthew, and described his recent adventure in Holyroodhouse.
 He said he had 1,000 soldiers in his pay in Edinburgh.

 On Friday, 10 August, a formal trial (described by Spottiswoode as "a farce") of Bothwell was entered into on the old witchcraft charges in order to deal with them once and for all.
-The depositions of the Ritchie Graham were read out, that he advised Bothwell to poison the king, or burn his effigy in wax, or enchant the king to stay in Denmark in 1590.
+The depositions of Ritchie Graham were read out, that he advised Bothwell to poison the king, or burn his effigy in wax, or enchant the king to stay in Denmark in 1590.
 Bothwell made speeches and other argument on his own behalf, and blamed his enemies Sir George Home and Sir John Carmichael.
 He was acquitted.
 The English ambassador Robert Bowes described how on 15 August 1593 James VI and the Earl of Bothwell enjoyed a particularly Scottish form of banquet involving "small provisions of delicates having spice [sweet]meat and wines, of no great matter or value" at the Shore of Leith before the king embarked in a ferry boat for Kinghorn and Falkland Palace.
 Bothwell conveyed the queen, Anne of Denmark, to Falkland the next day, and he gave the king two English horses and a dozen hounds.

 The King, however, was not yet finished, and when the Convention of Estates met at Stirling on 7 September he conspired with those opposed to Bothwell to recall his pardon and Royal messengers went to meet Bothwell on the 11th, at Linlithgow, with the news that the king proposed to modify his blanket pardon, and added a condition that Bothwell would have to go into exile.
 He went first to Crichton, then to Jedburgh.